Albrtito/ObsidianNotes/02 - Atomic/20240429 - 113931 - Linear Diophantine equations.md

 $$
 a *x + b*y = c
 $$
 This equation has solutions if and only if gcd(a,b) | c.
-This can be better understood once read and understood the [[20240429 - 114501 - Bézout's Identity|Bézout's Identity]] that poofs that for d = gcd(a,b) then there exist some integer values for x and y such as:
+This can be better understood once read and understood the [Bézout's Identity](20240429%20-%20114501%20-%20Bézout's%20Identity.md) that poofs that for d = gcd(a,b) then there exist some integer values for x and y such as:
 $$
 ax + by = d
 $$